 Transportation in Bear Creek Lake State Park

-Bear Creek Lake State Park is located northwest of the town of Cumberland, Virginia.
-It is accessible from U.S. Route 60 and Route 622.
-GPS units may navigate you to a gravel road section of the nearby Oak Hill Road, but the main entrance is reachable by Route 622, Trents Mill Road.
+Bear Creek Lake State Park is located northwest of the town of Cumberland, Virginia, in the middle of the Cumberland State Forest.
+It is accessible from US-60 and VA-622 or VA-628.
+Your GPS unit may navigate you to a gravel road section of the nearby Oak Hill Road, but the main entrance is reachable by VA-622, which is Trent's Mill Road.
+You’ll be just a couple hours from Virginia Beach and Norfolk to the southeast and only an hour from Richmond to the east.
+Charlottesville is about an hour to the north on I-64 if you want to visit Monticello or see the Blue Ridge Mountains.

-After you check in, you'll want to travel carefully to your campsite as there are several loops.
-Camping is available on either side of Bear Creek Lake, but not all campsites have good telephone signal.
-As such, emergency phones are available within the Acorn Campground loop and the linen building near the cabins.
-WiFi is also available within the state park allowing you to e-mail pictures to your loved ones of all of your adventures.
+After you check-in, you'll want to travel carefully to your campsite as there are several loops.
+Camping is available on either side of Bear Creek Lake, but not all campsites have a good cell phone signal.
+As such, emergency phones are available within the Acorn Campground Loop and the linen building near the cabins.
+Wi-Fi is also available within the state park, allowing you to e-mail pictures of all of your adventures to your loved ones.

 The maximum total length for RVs and trailers is 35 feet.
-This includes the towing vehicle.
+This length restriction includes your tow vehicle.
 Some campsites are only large enough for vehicles up to 20 feet.
-Two vehicles can park at each campsite, although some do not have enough space for two vehicles.
+Two vehicles can park at each campsite, although some do not have enough space for two.
 In that case, the second vehicle should park at the office parking area in the campground.

 Campgrounds and parking in Bear Creek Lake State Park